-Mary Geraldine Phipps

-Malaysian, Aged 65,

-Independent Non-Executive Director
+Mary Geraldine Phipps Malaysian, Aged 66 / Senior Independent Non-Executive Director

 She was appointed to our Board on 26 October 2007.
-She is the Chairman of our Audit Committee and a member of our Remuneration Committee and Nomination Committee.
+She is the Chairman of our Audit Committee and Nomination Committee.
+She is also a member of our Remuneration Committee.

 In 1976, she became a member of the Malaysian Institute of Certified Public Accountants and a member of the Malaysian Institute of Accountants in 1982.
 In 1992, she became a member of the Malaysian Institute of Taxation and is currently a Fellow of the Malaysian Institute of Taxation.
 She joined KPMG, Penang as an articled student in 1969 and remained in public practice until her retirement in December 2004.
 In 1982, she was made a partner of KPMG and in 1990 she was appointed Managing Partner of KPMG Penang practice.
 During this time, she was also a Director of KPMG Tax Services Sdn Bhd.
 Her expertise is in taxation and her experience in tax advisory and consultancy services covered a diversified range of industries.
 She was the Tax/ Client Partner for multinational clients of KPMG's overseas offices which have manufacturing facilities in Penang.
-She is also an Independent Non-Executive Director of Oriental Holdings Berhad, a company listed on Main Market of Bursa Securities.
+She is also an Independent Non-Executive Director of Oriental Holdings Berhad and PBA Holdings Berhad, both companies are listed on Main Market of Bursa Securities.

 Leow Chan Khiang

-Malaysian, Aged 48,

-Non-Independent Non-Executive
+Malaysian, Aged 48 / Non-Independent Non-Executive Director

-Director

 He was appointed to our Board on 26 October 2007.
-He is the Chairman of our Nomination Committee and a member of our Audit Committee.
+He is a member of our Audit Committee and Nomination Committee.